EducationNC/EdNC-2019-theme/wp-content/plugins/gt3-photo-video-gallery/readme.txt

 * Thumbnails layout
 * Masonry layout
 * Fullscreen slider
-* Instagram gallery
+* Instagram
 * Kenburns photo slider
 * Shift slider
-* Flow gallery
+* Flow
 * Ribbon slider
-* Justified gallery
+* Justified
 * Photo galleries with a filter by categories
 * Video settings for each video item
-* Convert any gallery into other gallery layouts
+* Convert any gallery into other layouts
 * Convert any gallery into Gutenberg block
 * Advanced options for the lightbox
 * Custom lazy loading option